-Located in San Andres in Quezon, Alibijaban is a remote destination worth adding to your itinerary because of its relative isolation.
+Located in San Andres, Alibijaban is a remote destination worth adding to your itinerary because of its relative isolation.
 It takes quite a while to get here, around seven hours by land and another half hour by boat.
 However, the effort is worth it as you’ll see pristine beaches, friendly locals, and an idyllic setting.
 The waters glisten a cerulean hue and the soft white shore make the beach the perfect place to relax, unwind, and swim.
 Bring your own tent, food, and drinks if you plan to set up camp on the island.
 The sunset here is nothing short of spectacular.

 Another noteworthy destination to add to your Quezon itinerary is Cagbalete Island.
 Located in Mauban, you can reach this island by bus, jeep, and boat.
 The beach is beautiful and the waters a turquoise color that will entice you to take a dip to douse the mid-day heat.
 There are fetching mangroves that add to the rawness of the area, and you’ll also see attractive patterns when the tide is low.
-This is the ideal place to chill and forget the worries of work and city.
+This is the ideal place to chill and forget the worries of work and the city.

 The name of this beach is a portmanteau of ‘Boracay’ and ‘Palawan’.
 Borawan is a popular destination because of its accessibility, swimmable and cerulean waters, and white sand shore.
 The rock formations add certain rawness to its appeal.
 Wade, swim or cool off in the waters, get a tan, read a book, have a picnic, or just chill with a cold drink in hand are just some of the things you can do.